50 State Buttons and Random Twitter/X Links Lead to User Falloff

-Overview: The Healthy Food Access Portal brings together research, best practices, resources, and state policies for community members, practitioners, advocates, entrepreneurs, and more to provide access to affordable and healthy food.
+Overview: The Healthy Food Access Portal consolidates research, best practices, resources, and state policies into a single platform, providing community members, practitioners, advocates, entrepreneurs, and others with access to affordable and healthy food options.
+For this case study, I’m focusing only on one of the priorities for the website we designed.

-Problem: The website doesn’t showcase their main focal point, the State Policies page, well making it hard for users to find out new or existing information about their state.
+Problem: The previous website launch doesn’t showcase its main focal point, the State Policies page, well, making it hard for users to find out new or existing information about their state.

-Solution: We redesigned a website for Healthy Food Access Portal with the main problem being the State Policies page which helps people know more about the food-related policy changes in their area and/or state.
+Solution: We redesigned a website for the Healthy Food Access Portal.
+The main problem that we wanted to solve was the State Policies page, which helps people know more about the food-related policy changes in their area and/or state.

 Timeline